MOBIEGMOBIEG

 4. A circumcision with adequate anaesthesia takes a half-hour – if they brought your baby back sooner, he was in severe pain during the surgery.

 6. “My baby slept right through it.”
-Not possible without total anaesthesia, which is not available.
+This is not possible without total anaesthesia, which is not available.
 Even the dorsal penile nerve block leaves the underside of the penis receptive to pain.
-Babies go into shock, which though it looks like a calm state, is the body’s reaction to profound pain and distress.
+Babies go into shock, which, though it looks like a calm state, is the body’s reaction to profound pain and distress.

 7. Circumcised men and boys are 60% more likely to suffer from alexithymia, a psychological trait disorder that causes difficulty in identifying and expressing one’s emotions, leading to problems sustaining relationships.